RafaelDeJongh/MyAnimeList-Classic-RDJ-Theme/README.md

 ![Description](http://files.gamebanana.com/bitpit/description_e1c38.png)

-This is a fullwidth flatdesigned List template to be used on the website: MyAnimeList.net
+This is a full width flat designed List template to be used on the website: MyAnimeList.net

 Live Example: [animelist/RafaelDeJongh](https://myanimelist.net/animelist/RafaelDeJongh)